GRIFFINCollaboration/NTuple2EventTree/README.md

 -----------------------------------------

 Since NTuple2EventTree writes out event trees in the GRSISort format, you need to have GRSISort installed and properly set up (see https://github.com/GRIFFINCollaboration/GRSISort, and https://github.com/GRIFFINCollaboration/GRSIData, both need to be installed).

 The NTuple2EventTree code requires the CommandLineInterface library (https://github.com/GRIFFINCollaboration/CommandLineInterface.git), please clone and compile this library first.

 The Makefile assumes that the code of the CommandLineInterface library is in ~/CommandLineInterface, if this is not the case, edit the Makefile to point COMM_DIR to the directory where the code is.
 The Makefile also assumes that you have a ~/lib directory where the shared-object libraries from the CommandLineInterface are installed.
 Again, if this is not the case, modify the Makefile so that LIB_DIR points to where these shared-object libraries are.
 Once the Makefile has been adjusted, the code can be compiled with a simple make.

+You also need to make sure that your `LD_LIBRARY_PATH` environment variable includes the directory where the shared-object libraries are installed (`~/lib` if the Makefile wasn't changed).

 -----------------------------------------
  Usage